 - small piping bag or drip bottle or spoon for adding your chocolate ganache drip

-- Cake leveler, cake turntable, offset spatula, and bench scraper - not all 100% necessary but incredibly helpful!
-I found plastic knives, spatulas, and scrapers to work best with the frosting!
+Of note, when working with peanut butter frosting, I actually found plastic knives, spatulas, and scrapers to work best with the frosting!
 No idea why, but they did.